gaps-closure/hal/daemon/README.md

   - addresses and ports
   - communication modes
   - device paths configuration
+  - Max packet size (HAL may perform Segment and Reassemble (SAR)).
+  - Max rate (bits/second).
 - **halmap** routing rules and message functions applied to each allowed unidirectional link.
+  - *from_* fields specifying the inbound HAL Interface ID and packet tag values.
-  - Routing rules use the halmap *from_* and *to_* fields for the: a) HAL Interface ID and b) packet's tag value.
+  - *to_* fields specifying the outbound HAL Interface ID and packet tag values.
-  -  Message functions  determine any any packet data control and transformations (e.g., ADU codec).
+  - Message functions specific to this path (e.g., ADU codec).
-  - Max packet size (HAL may perform Segment and Reassemble (SAR)),
-  - Max rate (bits/second).

 The [test directory](../test/) has examples of configuration files (with a .cfg) extension.
 Note that, if there are multiple HAL daemon instances on a node (e.g., for testing), then they must be configured with different interfaces.